kaaproject/kaa/server/containers/docker/README.md

     - MongoDB
   - Single Kaa node, that can be deployed to an existing cluster

-Base image configuration done with next environment variables:
+Base image configuration is done using next environment variables:

 | Variable name      | Sample values                    | Description                                                      |
 |--------------------|----------------------------------|------------------------------------------------------------------|
 | CONTROL_ENABLED    | true/false                       | Determines whether control server enabled on this node or not    |